fermyon/developer/content/cloud/linking-applications-to-resources-using-labels.md

 Now we have two separate Spin applications (`todo-app` and `todo-app-v2`) using their own labels to link to the same database.

 Links and labels are application scoped.
-Whenever a specific Spin application (say `todo-app`) needs to access the database resource (`inspiring-otter`), it will do so via the label "data".
+Whenever a specific Spin application (say `todo-app`) needs to access the database resource (`projects`), it will do so via the label "data".

 The Spin application does not need to know the true name of the Cloud resource (`inspiring-otter` database) that it is interacting with.